 - Style guidelines that you or your department wants to follow For example, theater is a correctly spelled word, but the style guidelines of your department require the word to be spelled theatre.

 How the exclusion dictionary affects the spelling checker

 After you add a word to the exclusion dictionary, whenever you check the spelling on a file, the spelling checker:

 - Flags the word whenever you check spelling

 - Does not suggest the word as a correction to a flagged word.

-Note Learn how to Use custom dictionaries to add words to the spelling checker.
+Note Learn how to use custom dictionaries to add new words to the spelling checker.

 Find and modify the exclusion dictionary for a language

-To learn how to modify your exclusion dictionary, see Force spelling checker to flag specific words as misspelled using exclusion dictionaries.
+Learn how to force spelling checker to flag specific words as misspelled using exclusion dictionaries.